Skip to main content

 This is useful if your organization enforces a strict tag allowlist.

 Yes, you can use cert-manager to add TLS to the load balancer and not use AWS Certificate Manager.
-You can follow the instructions here to install cert-manager and add TLS to the load balancer.
+Follow the cert-manager getting started guide to install cert-manager and add TLS to the load balancer.

 If you have your own certificate files (for example, from another certificate provider or self-signed), you can use them directly with TrueFoundry.